ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 	* Reports number of surfaces found
 	* Select surface by typing ID with smart search or by scrolling through list with cursor keys
 		* Selected surface is highlighted in the 3D model as fast as you can scroll
-	* For each surface you can toggle visibility, zoom in to selected surface or delete
+	* For each surface you can toggle visibility and zoom in to selected surface
 	* All available attribute data for each surface is displayable
-* Identify groups of surfaces by type
-	* Reports number of types found
-	* Highlight selected group
-	* Turn visibility on and off for each type
-	* Basic stats displayed
-	* Handy make all visible button
 * Identify and locate all spaces
 	* Reports number of spaces found
 	* Select space by typing ID with smart search or by scrolling through list with cursor keys
 		* Selected space is highlighted in the 3D model as fast as you can scroll
-		* 	* For each space you can toggle visibility or zoom in to selected space
+		* For each space you can toggle visibility or zoom in to selected space
 		* All available attribute data for each space is displayable
 * Identify and locate all storey data
 	* Reports number of storeys found
 	* Select storey by typing ID with smart search or by scrolling through list with cursor keys
 	* Selected storey is highlighted in the 3D model as fast as you can scroll
 	* All available attribute data for each storey is displayable
+* Identify and locate all zone data
 	* Basic attribute information for zones is available
+* Identity and locate all openings
+	* Reports number of openings found
+	* Select openings by typing ID with smart search or by scrolling through list with cursor keys
+	* Selected openings is highlighted in the 3D model as fast as you can scroll
+	* All available attribute data for each openings is displayable
+* Identify groups of surfaces by type
+	* Reports number of types found
+	* Highlight selected group
+	* Turn visibility on and off for each type
+	* Basic stats displayed
+	* Handy make all visible button
 * Highlight groups of CAD Objects
 	* Reports number of groups found
 * Identify and locate all CAD Object IDs